 Attention: The Select Job workflow control only handles one input file at the time.
-When you want to select the jobs of multiple input files, you need to use a Data Splitter step in front of it.
+When you want to select the jobs of multiple input files, you need to use a Data Splitter step in front of it or consider if you can use the filter method described here below.